VisActor/VTable/docs/assets/guide/en/cell_type/checkbox.md

 `checked` and `disable` support configuration in both data and `column`.
 The priority of configuration in data is higher than the configuration in `column`.

-Through the above introduction, you have learned how to use the checkbox type in the VTable table for data display, I hope it will be helpful to you.
+Through the above introduction, you have learned how to use the checkbox checkbox type to display data in the VTable table.
+I hope it will be helpful to you.